 - 1/2 cup organic cane sugar granulated sugar or honey will substitute

 - 1 tablespoon all purpose flour gluten free flour works

 - pinch of salt

-- 1/3 cup melted butter or margarine cooled slightly
+- 1/2 cup butter melted; salted or unsalted; cooled slightly

-- Add the salt, corn syrup, and margarine and combine.
+- Add the butter mixture to the sugars and flour and whisk to combine.